Optimism

 Theories of optimism include dispositional models and models of explanatory style.
 Methods to measure optimism have been developed within both of these theoretical approaches, such as various forms of the Life Orientation Test for the original dispositional definition of optimism and the Attributional Style Questionnaire designed to test optimism in terms of explanatory style.

-Variation in optimism and pessimism is somewhat heritable and reflects biological trait systems to some degree.
-It is also influenced by environmental factors, including family environment, with some suggesting it can be learned.
-Optimism may also be linked to health.
+Variation in optimism between people is somewhat heritable and reflects biological trait systems to some degree.
+A person's optimism is also influenced by environmental factors, including family environment, and may be learnable.
+Optimism may also be related to health.

 Psychological optimism

 Dispositional optimism

-Researchers operationalize the term differently depending on their research.
-As with any trait characteristic, there are several ways to evaluate optimism, such as the Life Orientation Test (LOT), an 8-item scale developed in 1985 by Michael Scheier and Charles Carver.
+Researchers operationalize the term "optimism" differently depending on their research.
+As with any trait characteristic, there are several ways to evaluate optimism, such as the Life Orientation Test (LOT), an eight-item scale developed in 1985 by Michael Scheier and Charles Carver.